Rajeev Kumar Singh Kushwaha

 Rajeev Kumar Singh is a Member of Legislative Assembly (MLA) representing Tarapur constituency in the Bihar Legislative Assembly in India.
 He is a member of Janata Dal (United).
 He has been elected as the MLA on 2 November 2021.
-Singh got the ticket from Janata Dal (United) amidst the confusion over allocation of Tarapur constituency to Rohit Chaudhary, the younger brother of deputy of Bihar, Samrat Chaudhary.
+Singh got the ticket from Janata Dal (United) amidst the confusion over allocation of Tarapur constituency to Rohit Chaudhary, the younger brother of Chief Minister of Bihar, Samrat Chaudhary.
 The Tarapur constituency was the stronghold of Shakuni Choudhury, who had influence over Kushwaha voters, who are dominant in this assembly constituency.
 However, Rajiv Kumar Singh, himself a Kushwaha, was able to defeat his nearest rival in the bypolls of 2021.

 Political career

 Janata Dal (United) made Rajiv Kumar Singh its candidate in the 2005 assembly elections held in February and October.
 But in both the elections, Singh had to face defeat from Rashtriya Janata Dal strongman, Shakuni Chowdhary.
 Prior to this, in the year 2000, Rajeev Kumar Singh had also contested on the ticket of Samata Party but he had to face defeat in that election too.